Tools

 What Is a Cocotte?

-The cocotte is a small, heavy pot that typically comes in either an oval or circular shape, usually made of enameled cast iron.
+The cocotte is a small, heavy cast iron pot that typically comes in either an oval or circular shape.
 The cocotte (also called a "French oven") can be thought of as the French version of a Dutch oven, and is typically both much heavier and smaller in size than a standard size Dutch oven.

 What Is a Cocotte Used For?

 Most commonly, cocottes are used for baking, braising, stewing, and boiling.
-These are excellent vessels for one-pot meals, liquid-focused dishes like soup or stew, or low-and-slow braises and bakes.
+Due to their compact size and heavy-duty construction, they are excellent vessels for one-pot meals, liquid-focused dishes like soup or stew, or low-and-slow braises and bakes.

 What Is a Dutch Oven?